NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

                    printrates=True, initialize=False)
    Draw(gfu)

-The Schur complement preconditioner converge in a few iterations, but it is not very efficient since we need to invert the Schur complement.
+The Schur complement preconditioner converges in a few iterations, but it is not very efficient since we need to invert the Schur complement.

 .. list-table:: Preconditioners performance
    :widths: auto